Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-2-CreatingEntities.md

 If we want to play around with other entities we could go ahead the same approach as a above, so manually create an instance of the POJO and fill it step by step, which would get boring.
 We want to do some more generic stuff.

-__Please note__ that we have used a simplified model for this tutorial where we map a database table field one to one to a property in our API.
-This is __not__ recommended, as this could make a table change a API change.
+__Please note__ that we have used a simplified model for this tutorial where we map a database table field one-to-one to a property in our API.
+This is __not__ recommended, as this could make a table change an API change.

 Instead of writing code for each entity type, we want to create an instance base on the information of the entity type.
 The first step is to get the Constructors: